WisaniShilumani/cackle/README.md

 - Run `npm run start`

 ### Testing
-Jest is used as a test suite
+Jest is used as a testing framework
 - Run `npm run test` to ensure all tests pass

 ## Documentation